 Mariëlle is director at Wemos since April 2017.

-Since 2000, she has been working in global health, primarily holding coordinating positions at Doctors without Borders (MSF) and Medair in Africa.
+Since 2000, she has been working in global health, primarily holding coordinating positions at Doctors without Borders (MSF) in Africa.
 Next to two extended periods in Sudan and Malawi, she also has extensive work experience in Uganda, Kenya, Tanzania, South Africa, Lesotho, Mozambique, DRC, Sierra Leone, Senegal and Zimbabwe.
-For 4 years, she held the position of land director at MSF in Malawi, after which she worked in health policy analysis and advocacy at the organization’s headquarters in Brussels.
+For 4 years, she held the position of country director at MSF in Malawi, after which she worked in health policy analysis and advocacy at the organization’s headquarters in Brussels.

 Prior to her position as director at Wemos, Mariëlle worked as a Public Health Consultant, during which she did evaluations, research and had an advisory role at organizations like Oxfam, Red Cross, World Health Organization and the Royal Tropical Institute.
 In addition, she is a guest lecturer in global health at universities in Europe.